How Many Bank Accounts Does a Family Really Need?

 Step 1: Map Your Income Flow

-Start by documenting every income source and when it arrives:
+Start by writing down every income source and exactly when it lands:

 - Partner A paycheck: 1st and 15th, $X net.

-- Side income: Variable, deposited to separate account.
+- Side income: variable, deposited to a separate account.

 Step 2: Set Up Direct Deposit Splits

-Most employers allow splitting your direct deposit across multiple accounts.
-Use this to automate the first layer of
+Most employers let you split direct deposit across multiple accounts.
+Use that to automate the first layer of money distribution before it ever touches a single “everything” account:

-- 15% to Personal Account: Individual discretionary spending.
+- 15% to Personal Account โ individual discretionary spending, no questions asked.

-- 15% to Savings/Investment: Emergency fund, sinking funds, or brokerage account.
+- 15% to Savings/Investment โ emergency fund, sinking funds, or a brokerage account.

 Step 3: Automate Secondary Transfers

-From Joint Checking, set up automatic transfers on the day after each payday:
+From joint checking, schedule automatic transfers for the day after each payday:

 Step 4: Automate Bill Payments

-Every recurring bill should be on auto-pay from the Joint Checking account:
+Every recurring bill should run on auto-pay from joint checking:

 Tools for Multi-Account Family Finance Management